develosi/factor_fitness/README.md

 #### First time Visitor Goals

-* The main purpose of the site is to be clear so that I immediately know what the site is intended for upon entering.
+* I want the site to be clear so that I immediately know what the site is intended for upon entering.
-* View featured products on the website.
-* I want to be able to easily purchase products and securely.
+* I want to be able to easily find and purchase products securely.
-* The e-commerce store has to work well on all kinds of devices like mobile phones, tablets and desktops.
+* I want the e-commerce store to work well on all kinds of devices like mobile phones, tablets and desktops.
-* Easy to navigate by using the navigation menu.
+* I want to easily navigate the site by using the navigation menu.
-* Easy way to search and sort products that are relevant to me.
+* I want and easy way to search and sort products that are relevant to me.
-* I want to be able to successfully & securely purchase a product with feedback of where I am in the process and the current status of the purchase.
+* I want to be able to securely purchase a product with feedback of where I am in the process and the current status of that purchase.
-* To be met with a visually appealing and easy to read layout.
+* I want the site to be visually appealing and easy to read.
-* To be able to register as a returning user to save my details for future orders.
+* I want to be able to register as a returning user to save my details for future orders.
-* To be able to get in contact via social media so that I can follow and contact the team.
+* I want to be able to get in contact via social media so that I can follow and contact the team.
-* To be able to add a product to the shopping bag and view the total of the order at any time to control my budget.
+* I want to be able to add a product to the shopping bag and view the total of the order.
-* To view product details and images so I can see the product closer up and in more detail.
+* I want to view product details and images so I can see the product closer up and in more detail.
-* To be able to update and delete products in the basket to be in full control of the purchase.
+* I want to be able to update and delete products in the shopping bag to be in full control of the purchase.
-* To view order details to be able to confirm everything before final purchase.
+* I want to view my order details to be able to confirm everything before final purchase.
-* A clear indication of how to pay as well as an easy and secure method to pay for products with card details.
+* I want a clear indication of how to pay as well as an easy and secure method to pay for products with my card details.
-* To receive appropriate feedback of order success or failure to ensure purchase has gone through.
+* I want to receive appropriate feedback of the order success or failure to ensure the purchase has gone through.

 #### Returning Visitor Goals

 * To be able to log back into the site with my created username, email and password.
-* To be able to reset password in the event I forget it
-* To view my profile page to see my order history and also view, edit, add, delete my personal info.
+* To view my profile page to see my order history.
-* To be able to log out of my account.
+* To be able to log in and view, edit, add, delete my personal info.

 #### Frequent Visitor Goals

-* When clicking on links (resource and social media links), expect the page to open in a separate browser.
+* When clicking on social media links I want the page to open in a separate browser tab.
+* I want to be able to easily and quickly see any new products or offers.

 #### Admin User Goals

-* View, add, edit, search, delete products.
+* I want to be able to view, search, edit and delete products.
-* To have the ability to log in to an admin account so that I can add, edit and delete products to the database.
+* I want to be able to log into the product management section so I can add products to the database.

 ---